 Begging is visible on the streets of many British towns and most of the public report seeing someone begging in a public place at least once a week.
-Research carried out by the University of Glasgow found that begging was overwhelmingly driven by need rather than greed, although the apparently increasing prevalence of begging is coupled with an increasing perception that beggars, rather than being homeless and hungry, use the money they receive to support their addiction to drugs or alcohol.
+Research carried out by the University of Glasgow found that begging was overwhelmingly driven by need rather than greed, although an increasing prevalence of begging is coupled with an increasing perception in some quarters that beggars, rather than being homeless and hungry, use the money they receive to support their addiction to drugs or alcohol.

 It would also, they said, allow the police to identify repeat offenders and make it easier for them to deal with beggars involved in more serious crime.

 But the move was strongly criticised by civil rights groups, the Liberal Democrats and organisations dealing with the homeless.
 The charity, Crisis, warned that moves to make begging a recordable offence and tackle it through the criminal justice system were “inappropriate, ineffective, costly and will not work as they do nothing to tackle the root causes of begging”.